Restrictions on relief for purchases: prior purchase of similar shares

 - buys investments of the same description as qualifying investments in the death estate, and

-- subsequently sells part of the resultant combined holding.
+- subsequently sells part of the resulting combined holding.

-On the life tenant’s death, the trust fund includes 10,000 shares in JKL plc.
+On the death of Josie the life tenant, the Pluto trust fund includes 10,000 shares in JKL plc.
 Their date of death value is £2 per share.
 A few months later the trustees buy a further 5,000 shares for £7,000, at £1.40 per share.
 Following this purchase the trustees have 15,000 shares.
-Later but within the year, the trustees sell 9,000 shares at £1.50 per share.
+Later, but within the year, the trustees sell 9,000 shares at £1.50 per share.

 The date of death value of these shares is 6,000 x £2.00 = £12,000